stackitcloud/gardener-extension-shoot-flux/README.md

 ## `shoot-info-envsubst` `ConfigMap`

-If the extension is enabled for a shoot cluster a configMap named `shoot-info-envsubst` with information about the shoot is created in the flux namespace.
-The configMap can be used for [substituteFrom](https://fluxcd.io/flux/components/kustomize/kustomizations/#post-build-variable-substitution) in kustomizations.
+If the extension is enabled for a shoot cluster a `ConfigMap` named `shoot-info-envsubst` with information about the shoot is created in the flux namespace.
+The `ConfigMap` can be used in [`substituteFrom`](https://fluxcd.io/flux/components/kustomize/kustomizations/#post-build-variable-substitution) in `Kustomizations`.

 # How to...